christian-cell/laravel-mysql-docker/README.md

-First step install laravel inside your project
+First of all install laravel inside your project

 FROM curl